Facebook Pixel

 Dawn Pasela

-A fierce advocate is found dead before she is scheduled to testify in court
+A fierce advocate is found dead when she is scheduled to testify in court

 • Parma, OH